 Who should get tested for HIV?

 The CDC recommends a screening test for patients in all health care settings.
-People at high risk for HIV infection should be screened at least once a year.
+People at high risk for HIV infection should be screened regularly.
 It is important to know if you have HIV so that you can be treated before your immune system is harmed.

 Testing should be done for anyone who may have been exposed to HIV.
 If there is a chance you were exposed to HIV just before the test, your body might not have started to make antibodies.
 You may need repeat tests in 6 weeks, 12 weeks, and 6 months, even if the first test is negative.

-Pregnant women should be tested to prevent the spread of the virus to the baby during pregnancy and birth.
+Pregnant people should be tested to prevent the spread of the virus to the baby during pregnancy and birth.
 It is easy and safe to protect the baby from HIV by taking medicines.

 Can I refuse an HIV test?

 It is your choice to have an HIV test.
 You have a right to refuse.
 Health care and treatment can’t be denied because you refuse to have an HIV test.